 Any member of an RSO may book spaces on behalf of their organization(s).
 The student should first submit an online request for an Event Scheduling Account for the group(s) they are a member of and for which they want to submit reservation requests.
 The Scheduling offices will verify that the requestor is a member of the listed RSO by looking at the Organization's roster on CubConnect.
-If a person is not listed in the CubConnect roster, scheduling Account is approved or denied, the requestor will receive an email to update on the status of the account.
+If a person is not listed in the CubConnect roster, scheduling access will not be granted to that person for that organization.
+Once the request for an Event Scheduling Account is approved or denied, the requestor will receive an email to update on the status of the account.
 If approved, the email will include a link to log into the account and submit the reservation request.